fehmianac/aws-web-socket-adapter/README.md

-Certainly!
-Here's the updated README file that includes example cURL commands for `/user/online?userIds=1234` and WebSocket connection:

 # AWS API Gateway WebSocket Integration Manager

 The AWS API Gateway WebSocket Integration Manager is a C# project that facilitates the management of AWS API Gateway WebSocket integrations for other projects.
 It provides a one-click deployment process, allowing users to quickly set up and use the project in their own AWS accounts.